-- (1) Subject to the provisions of section $\underline{3}$ no person shall be qualified to act as an advocate unless- - (a) his name is on the Roll; - (b) he has in force a practising certificate; and - (c) he has a valid business licence, - and a person who is not so qualified is in this Part referred to as an "unqualified person". - (2) Notwithstanding anything to the contrary contained in this Part, the Chief Justice may, upon payment to the High Court of the prescribed fee admit to practise as an advocate for the purpose of any one case any of the persons mentioned in subsection (1) of section 8 who has come or intends to come to Tanzania for the purpose of appearing in such case. - (3) The fee prescribed for the purposes of subsection (2) may relate to the case as a whole or to any day on which such case continues or both. - (4) Any person who is admitted to practise as an advocate for the purpose of any one case under the provisions of subsection (2) shall be deemed to be subject to the provisions of this Act as if he were an advocate.
+- (1) Subject to the provisions of section 3, no person shall be qualified to act as an advocate unless- - (a) his name is on the Roll; - (b) he has in force a practising certificate; and - (c) he has a valid business licence,

+- (2) Notwithstanding anything to the contrary contained in this Part, the Chief Justice may, upon payment to the High Court of the prescribed fee admit to practise as an advocate for the purpose of any one case any of the persons mentioned in subsection (1) of section 8 who has come or intends to come to Tanzania for the purpose of appearing in such case. - (3) The fee prescribed for the purposes of subsection (2) may relate to the case as a whole or to any day on which such case continues or both. - (4) Any person who is admitted to practise as an advocate for the purpose of any one case under the provisions of subsection (2) shall be deemed to be subject to the provisions of this Act as if he were an advocate.